Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 # Version History

 ## Version 1.1
+### Version 1.1.17
+- Made Skill Tree Damage Additions apply to weapon projectiles (not just applying to the sword as it was before)

 ### Version 1.1.16
 - Fixed reload bugs (could reload at full ammo, could reload during a reload)